echawk/fbsd-repo/README.md

 rm -Rf /usr/local/*

 # Build and install core/ except for bsd-base.
-kiss b curl gmake git kiss
-kiss i curl gmake git kiss
+kiss b curl gmake git kiss libretls kiss i curl gmake git kiss libretls

 # Do NOT install this package yet, there's still plenty of
 # issues with it (see below).